jbampton/book-list/README.md

 ### Katherine Kerr

 - Daggerspell - Book One Deverry
+- A Time of Justice - Book Four of The Westlands
 - The Gold Falcon - Book Four of The Dragon Mage
 - Polar City Blues